nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

  ${weasis.codebase.ext.url}/plugin2.jar
 {{< /highlight >}}
 {{% notice note %}}
-Using `${weasis.codebase.ext.url}` allows to keep the base URL abstract, so moving the package to another server won’t be a problem.
+Using `${weasis.codebase.ext.url}` allows you to keep the base URL abstract, so moving the package to another server won’t be a problem.
 Otherwise absolute URLs must be used.
 The default value of `${weasis.codebase.ext.url}` is ${weasis.codebase.url}-ext.
 {{% /notice %}}

 - weasis-ext is the default web context when launching Weasis, using another web context requires modifying the property weasis.ext.url, it can be done by: